Something went wrong

 Help identifying resources for eligible patients without any form of healthcare coverage:

-• Patients who do not qualify for Medicaid may receive free medication through the Pfizer Patient Assistance Program.
-Patients must be eligible and reapply as needed
+• Patients who do not qualify for Medicaid may receive their medication for free for up to 1 year through the Pfizer Patient Assistance Program.§ Patients must be eligible and reapply as needed

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim…